+In this section we propose the application of the methodology previously used by Darmon et al. 2016 for sea turtle Risk assessment.
 In this previous paper the objective was to assess sea turtle exposure to marine debris in the 3 metropolitan French fronts.
 Using aerial surveys performed in the Channel, the Atlantic and the Mediterranean regions in winter and summer 2011-2012, Darmon and collaborator evaluated exposure areas and magnitude in terms of spatial overlap, encounter probability and density of surrounding debris at various spatial scales.
 Major overlapping areas appeared in the Atlantic and Mediterranean fronts, concerning mostly the leatherback and the loggerhead turtles respectively.
 The probability for individuals to be in contact with debris (around 90% of individuals within a radius of 2 km) and the density of debris surrounding individuals (up to 16 items with a radius of 2 km, 88 items within a radius of 10 km) were very high, whatever the considered spatial scale, especially in the Mediterranean region and during the summer season.

 The comparison of the observed mean debris density with random distribution suggested that turtles selected debris areas.
 This may occur if both debris and turtles drift to the same areas due to currents, if turtles meet debris accidentally by selecting high food concentration areas, and/or if turtles actively seek debris out, confounding them with their preys.
 The authors concluded that empirical data on sea turtles and debris distributions, such as those collected aerially, are essential to better identify the location and the factors determining risks.

-In this section we briefly describe the methodology used to define the Cetaceans risk assessment (in the Pelagos Sanctuary as a key study area) using ASI data in the PB-MPAs Consortium as previously explained.
+We briefly describe the methodology used to define the Cetaceans risk assessment (in the Pelagos Sanctuary as a key study area) using ASI data in the PB-MPAs Consortium as previously explained.